Well, no one has ever said that sentence before.

 As usual, I have my own theories about the possible causes and triggers.
 Four things are at the top of the list.

-4. and... drum roll...
-Has there ever been a study regarding possible side effects of scopolamine on urinary functioning in patients with neurological degenerative muscle diseases?
+- and... drum roll...
+Has there ever been a study on the possible side effects of scopolamine on the ability to urinate in patients with neurological degenerative muscle diseases?

-However.
-I don't believe what people say, but only what I can measure.
-And so far, no "argument" from a Pufi has been able to convince me.
+Whatever.
+I don't believe what people say, I only believe what I can measure.
+And so far, no „argument“ from a Pufi has been able to convince me.
 Quite the opposite.
-I consider the latest catheter change at least a partial success.
-Like every 28 days since the turn of the year, I took six hours to practise peeing.
-Whereas I had previously achieved zero point zero in every attempt, this time it was 440 ml.
-It's a start.
-And disproves the claim that nothing can be done.
+I see the recent catheter change as at least a partial success.
+Like every 28 days since the turn of the year, I took another six hours to practise peeing.
+While I had previously achieved zero point zero in every attempt, this time it was 440 ml.
+That's a start.
+And disproves the claim that you can't do anything.
 I can measure the 440 ml.
 I believe in that.